wazedxwxx/IBTFO/docs/geometry/geometry_init.rst

 * *Cylinder* - needs center (cylinder_center), radius (cylinder_radius), height (cylinder_height), direction (cylinder_direction) and fluid inside/outside flag (cylinder_has_fluid_inside).
 * *Box*      - needs the lower corner (box_lo), upper corner (box_hi) and fluid inside/outside flag (box_has_fluid_inside).
 The box is aligned along coordinate directions.
 * *Spline*   - needs a vector of points to create a 2D function that is a combination of spline and line elements.
-Currently, this geometry does not have a user interface from the inputs file, but can be used within Pelec_init_eb.cpp with hard coded points. see example in section :ref:`Complicated geometries`<complexGeom>`/
+Currently, this geometry does not have a user interface from the inputs file, but can be used within IBTFO_init_eb.cpp with hard coded points. see example in section :ref:`Complicated geometries`<complexGeom>`/

 .. code::